Guide To The Missouri Assessment Program

 MAP Grade-Level and EOC

 Accommodations – Available only for students with an IEP/504 plan.
 Some accommodations are for use only by ELs with an IEP/504.
-All accommodations need to be marked in the system prior to testing.
+All accommodations must be marked in the system prior to testing.

 These documents will be revised for the spring when we add Closed Caption and video ASL.